bbedward/graham_discord_bot/README.md

 - .balance
 Display balance of your account

-.deposit/.register/.wallet/.address
+- .deposit/.register/.wallet/.address
 Shows your account address

-.withdraw, takes: address (optional amount)
+- .withdraw, takes: address (optional amount)
 Allows you to withdraw from your tip account

-.ban, takes: amount <*users>
+- .ban, takes: amount <*users>
 Send a tip to mentioned users

-.bansplit, takes: amount, <*users>
+- .bansplit, takes: amount, <*users>
 Split a tip among mentioned uses

-.banrandom, takes: amount
+- .banrandom, takes: amount
 Tips a random active user

-.brain, takes: amount
+- .brain, takes: amount
 Split tip among all active* users

-.givearai, takes: amount, fee=(amount), duration=(minutes)
+- .givearai, takes: amount, fee=(amount), duration=(minutes)
 Sponsor a giveaway

-.ticket, takes: fee (conditional)
+- .ticket, takes: fee (conditional)

-.tipgiveaway, takes: amount
+- .tipgiveaway, takes: amount
 Add to present or future giveaway prize pool

-.ticketstatus
+- .ticketstatus
 Check if you are entered into the current giveaway

-.giveawaystats or .goldenticket
+- .giveawaystats or .goldenticket
 Display statistics relevant to the current giveaway

-.winners
+- .winners
 Display previous giveaway winners

-.leaderboard/.ballers
+- .leaderboard/.ballers
 Display the all-time tip leaderboard

-.toptips
+- .toptips
 Display largest individual tips

-.tipstats
+-.tipstats
 Display your personal tipping stats

-.addfavorite, takes: *users
+- .addfavorite, takes: *users
 Add users to your favorites list

-.removefavorite, takes: *users or favorite ID
-Removes users from your favorites list
+- .removefavorite, takes: *users or favorite ID Removes users from your favorites list

-.favorites
+- .favorites
 View your favorites list

-.banfavorites, takes: amount
+- .banfavorites, takes: amount
 Tip your entire favorites list

-.mute, takes: user id
+- .mute, takes: user id
 Block tip notifications when sent by this user

-.unmute, takes: user id
+- .unmute, takes: user id
 Unblock tip notificaitons sent by this user

-.muted
+- .muted
 View list of users you have muted

 ### Account Commands